ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 When a mission contains deployments, there is some information needed:

-- exact waypoint lat/long of deployment (will often differ from the intended location, take from ship's gps etc)
+- exact waypoint lat/long of deployment (will often differ from the intended location, and is taken from ship's gps or similar)
 - the deployment date and time (in UTC)
 - the serial numbers of all instruments
-- information about the depth of the water and the riser used (all in meters). **hint**: the instrument_depth should always be equal to bottom_depth minus riser_length.
+- information about the depth of the water and the riser used (all in meters). **Hint**: the instrument_depth should always be equal to bottom_depth minus riser_length.

 OTN staff have had great success with recording deployments properly.